 Our success depends, in part, on our ability to protect our intellectual property.
 We rely on a combination of patents, copyrights, trade secrets, trademarks, trade dress, customer records, monitoring, brand protection services, confidentiality agreements, and other contractual provisions to protect our intellectual property, but these measures may provide only limited protection.
 Our failure to enforce and protect our intellectual property rights or obtain the right to use necessary intellectual property from third parties may lead to our loss of trademark and service mark rights, brand loyalty, and notoriety among our customers and prospective customers.
 The scope of any intellectual property to which we have or may obtain rights may not prevent others from developing and selling competing products.
-In addition, our intellectual property may be held invalid upon challenge, or others may claim rights in, or ownership of, our intellectual property rights.
+In addition, our intellectual property may be held invalid upon challenge, or others may claim rights in, or ownership of, our intellectual property.
+Moreover, we may become subject to litigation with parties that claim, among other things, that we infringed their patents or other intellectual property rights.
 The defense and prosecution of patent and other intellectual property claims are costly and time-consuming and could materially and adversely affect our business, operating results, and financial condition.